openedx-unsupported/openedx-i18n/README.md

 Note that you will need a [Transifex API token](https://www.transifex.com/user/settings/api/) to download translations.

 It is quite likely that the downloaded transifex files will contain errors.
-After downloading the translation files (`make download`), you will then have detect the errors by running:
+After downloading the translation files (`make download`), you will then have to detect the errors by running:

     make validate

 You will then have to fix the errors manually in each file.
 It is recommended to also fix them in Transifex.

 After all errors have been fixed, you may resume the processing: